What are you teaching your child today?

 Are you ready to start this easy homeschool preschool program?

-I’m ready for you to dive in too and get your hands on Playing Preschool.
+I’m ready for you to dive in too and get your hands on the Playing Preschool Years 1 & 2 ebook.
 I’m ready for you to start building background knowledge with your child to help them be school-ready someday.

-You can buy it all at once (this is the cheapest option and I’m a notorious penny pincher): the entire program – 38 weeks of learning – with the Start-Up Guide for just over a $1 a week.
+You can buy Year One here: the entire first year of the program – 38 weeks of learning – with the Start-Up Guide for just over a $1 a week.
 That’s a lot cheaper than traditional preschool!

 It’s time to jump on board.

 Stop flying by the seat of your pants each day and let me do some of the navigating for you.
-Playing Preschool will give you a school year’s worth of learning activities with your child – now that’s one amazing way to make it to nap time.
+Playing Preschool will give you a school year’s worth of learning activities with your child and finally an answer to the question “What are you doing with your child today?”

 Let’s start this homeschool preschool journey together.